jangsioco/Getting-and-Cleaning-Data/CodeBook.md

 ## Identifiers

-* activityName - the activity label, which can be either of the following ..* WALKING
+* activityName - the activity label, which can be either of the following:
+...
+WALKING
-..* WALKING_UPSTAIRS
+...
+WALKING_UPSTAIRS
-..* WALKING_DOWNSTAIRS
+...
+WALKING_DOWNSTAIRS
-..* SITTING
+...
+SITTING
-..* STANDING
+...
+STANDING
-..* LAYING
+...
+LAYING
 * subject - each row identifies the subject who performed the activity (no names). its range is from 1 to 30

 ## Measurements (mean value rolled up to activityName and subject level)